jeffwright13/pytest-tui/README.md

 ### TUI Copy/Paste

-On Linux terminals, you can typically press and hold the SHIFT key on your keyboard to temporarily bypass the TUI and access the terminal’s native mouse copy/paste functionality (commonly, click-drag-release or double-click to select text, middle-click to paste).
-This copy/paste works with the terminal’s selection buffer, as opposed to the TUI’s buffer.
+On Linux terminals, you can typically press and hold the SHIFT key on your keyboard to temporarily bypass the TUI and access the terminal's native mouse copy/paste functionality (commonly, click-drag-release or double-click to select text, middle-click to paste).
+This copy/paste works with the terminal's selection buffer, as opposed to the TUI's buffer.

 On Windows, use the ALT key while click-dragging the mouse.
 Mac users can get the same effect with the Option key.